Chocolate Creme Brulee

 It's truly a great British classic that easily lends itself to variations like this one - a smooth, velvety chocolate custard topped with a very crunchy caramel.

-You can watch how to make Creme Brulee in our Cookery School video lesson - 'Separate Ways with Eggs Part 2' below.
+You can watch how to make Creme Brulee in our Cookery School Video, click the image to play.

 This recipe is from Delia's Happy Christmas.
 Serves 6